prettydiff/share-file-systems/documentation/linuxVM.md

 Provide an alias to your *.bashrc* file

 1. `vim ~/.bashrc`
-2. `alias spacefs="authbind node js/application"`
+2. `alias sharefs="authbind node js/application"`

-Then just execute the application as: `spacefs server`
+Then just execute the application as: `sharefs server`